 8. Discussion of other healing therapies in addition to avoidance is welcome in Mold Avoiders.

 Although mold avoidance can be very helpful on its own, the concurrent use of other therapies along with mold avoidance has the potential of providing additional help.

 In many cases, therapies work differently in the context of effective mold avoidance than they do when people are still being exposed to problematic amounts of mold toxins.

-Discussion of these adjunctive healing therapies has the potential of providing a reason for those who are very experienced with mold avoidance to continue to visit the group.
+Discussion of these adjunctive healing therapies has the potential of providing a reason for those who are very experienced with mold avoidance to continue to visit the Mold Avoiders discussion forums.

-Since those people possibly will answer newcomers’ questions while they are visiting the group (or as a result of seeing group posts in their Facebook feeds), the discussion of related healing therapies has potential benefit for all group members regardless of whether they are interested in pursuing any therapies apart from mold avoidance or what their doctors recommend.
+Since those people possibly will answer newcomers’ questions while they are visiting the forums, the discussion of related healing therapies has potential benefit for all group members regardless of whether they are interested in pursuing any therapies apart from mold avoidance or what their doctors recommend.

 It is my goal to read all the comments that are made in the group.

 When people use the Reply function, this makes achieving this goal monumentally more difficult since I then need to read through all the comments (sometimes hundreds of comments) on particular threads over and over again to find the new comments.

 I thus am requiring that people not use the Reply function at all, and instead that they write all comments at the very bottom of the thread.